DudeNation/dudenation.github.io/_posts/2025-04-08-squ1rrel-ctf.md

 ![portrait](/assets/img/squ1rrel-ctf_2025/data_uri.png)

 It successfully bypass the error handling and trigger the alert.
-The reason is that URI schema does not download image from the network and using `data:` can direct inject vào `src` attribute.
+The reason is that URI schema does not download image from the network and using `data:` can direct inject into `src` attribute.
 And `text/javascript` let MIME type, browser will execute content as javascript. <br>

 So maybe the CVE may work but I can not exploit with it so I will go with the other way. <br>
 - First run the script to host the malicious server.